NeaMods/PeltierTable/README.md

 # TEC sample stage   [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 Here, we provide software and hardware design to build a thermoelectric cooler/heater (TEC) sample stage with precision temperature control.
-The design is flexible and can be modified to fit any instrument.
+The design can be modified to fit any instrument.
 Our implementation is compatible with [neaSNOM/neaSCOPE](https://www.neaspec.com/) microscopes.

 ## Software installation